looneytkp/Popcorn-Time/README.md

-# Popcorn Time
-## This is a simple script that automates the proceedure of installing Popcorn Time on your Linux PC.
+## The script automates the proceedure of installing Popcorn Time on your Linux PC.
 ![popcorntime image](popcorn_img.jpeg)
-### Usage:
+### usage:
 The process can be executed using wget or by manually downloading, extracting and executing the script.
 Be sure to have an internet connection as it downloads the Popcorn Time package.
 #### via wget:
 ```bash